Having a high-level marketing strategy, the right budget, and the right team, isn't enough to ensure that you'll succeed.

 keep the crucial data in one place using details and attachments

-push all the discussed and scored items into your project management tool with a single click (Trello, Asana or JIRA)
+push all the discussed and scored items into your project management tool with a single click (Trello, Asana, MS Planner, GitHub, or JIRA)

 Unlike old-school solutions, you can integrate prioritization and decision making processes seamlessly into your existing workflow.
 As well as the collaborative features, there is a proper decision matrix where the ideas can be visualized.
 The value-effort chart provides an intuitive spot to choose the right ideas to execute.